Jump to:

 Crispy, golden brown oysters pair with a variety of beer styles - especially West Coast IPAs and dry Irish stouts.
 Making some at home doesn't require much effort, just a bit of organization.

-Absolutely.
-In fact pan frying oysters is a great way to eat store bought shucked oysters.
+Oysters.
+You may use fresh or already shucked oysters as seen above.
+In fact, pan frying oysters is a great way to prepare store-bought shucked oysters.
 If you live in a landlocked state like us frozen shucked oysters are much easier to find than live oysters in the shell.

 Of course, fresh is best and if you live by the water and getting fresh oysters is not an issue - we raise a glass to your fortunate circumstances.